What is a career fair (sometimes also called a job & internship fair) and what should I expect?

 - Employers may have a request for action, such as applying online or emailing them directly after the fair but, often, submitting your resume at the fair is all that’s required for additional consideration.
 This will vary from employer to employer, and you can follow the lead of the employer representative with whom you are speaking.

-- Examples of career fairs include the Winter Job & Internship Fair; the Marketing and Communications Job & Internship Fair; the Spring Job & Internship Fair; and dozens more across campus in any given academic year.
+- Examples of career fairs include the Winter Job & Internship Fair; the Government and Non-Profit Job & Internship Fair; the Spring Job & Internship Fair; and dozens more across campus in any given academic year.
 A complete list of career fairs can be found on our website.

 What does a career fair look like?